launchdarkly/dotnet-eventsource/CONTRIBUTING.md

 dotnet test test/LaunchDarkly.EventSource.Tests -f netcoreapp2.1
 ```

-To run the standardized contract tests that are run against all LaunchDarkly SSE client implementations (this requires Docker):
+To run the standardized contract tests that are run against all LaunchDarkly SSE client implementations (this requires Docker, and is currently not supported on Windows):
 ```
-make contract-tests
+./contract-tests/run.sh
 ```

 Note that the unit tests can only be run in Debug configuration.
 There is an `InternalsVisibleTo` directive that allows the test code to access internal members of the library, and assembly strong-naming in the Release configuration interferes with this.